Carbon Credits - Considerations and Benefits

 Loss of productive land

 Generation of soil carbon credits will likely require some land-use and land management practice change.
 This could include the reduction of productive land to environmental or carbon plantings.
-Environmental or carbon plantings can become a refuge for pest plants and animals if not managed.
 Whether the income generated from soil carbon credits will offset this loss of productive land and additional management costs will depend on your individual circumstances.

 Benefits to undertaking a soil carbon credit project